Home > Good Food > Breakfast > Beef Bacon

 Beef bacon is simply delicious.
 Picture bacon, now picture it tasting like beef ribs.
 This easy-to-make bacon is the sweet-salty-smoky cousin of pork bacon.
 You’ll love it!

 While trolling around the internet one day, I came across a recipe for beef navel.
-Then started thinking… Beef navel, is that beef belly?
+Then started thinking… Beef navel, is that just beef belly?
+I know what we can do with pork belly, but can we do that with beef belly?

-Turns out that you can!
+Turns out: YES you can!

 This beef bacon recipe is dedicated to a new adventure.